CyberFlameGO/svnpython/Doc/library/os.rst

       926L
       >>>

-   .. versionchanged:: 2.3
-      If :func:`stat_float_times` returns ``True``, the time values are floats, measuring seconds.
-Fractions of a second may be reported if the system supports that.
-On Mac OS, the times are always floats.
-See :func:`stat_float_times` for further discussion.

    On some Unix systems (such as Linux), the following attributes may also be
    available: :attr:`st_blocks` (number of blocks allocated for file),